ctb/titus-blog/src/2017-classify-genome-bins-with-custom-db-part-2.md

 classification output as CSV, here: tully.taxonomy.csv
 ```

-which indicates that only 5 out of 100 of the signatures could not be classified, -- more detail on those 5 can be seen by looking in `tully.taxonomy.csv`:
+which indicates that only 5 out of 100 of the signatures could
+classified -- more detail on those 5 can be seen by looking in
+`tully.taxonomy.csv`:

 ```shell
 grep found tully.taxonomy.csv